corona-warn-app/cwa-event-landingpage/README.md

 ### Updating the landing page

 Pull Requests can be opened here on GitHub and will be merged into the `main` branch.
-Deployment of changes to [e.coronawarn.app](https://e.coronawarn.app) (for event-registration),[p.coronawarn.app](https://p.coronawarn.app) and [s.coronawarn.app](https://s.coronawarn.app) is done manually.
+Deployment of changes to [e.coronawarn.app](https://e.coronawarn.app) (for event-registration), [p.coronawarn.app](https://p.coronawarn.app) and [s.coronawarn.app](https://s.coronawarn.app) is done manually.
 Thus, even if a PR is merged into `main` here on GitHub, changes are not immediately visible on the pages, but only after the changes have been deployed.

 ## Documentation